thedunston/sshwireguard/README.md

 FreeOTP and Google Authenticator were tested.

+When a user changes their password on the SSH server, it will break their ability to use OTP because their unique secret is being protected with their password.
+The script nowire/register.php can be used to enter the old SSH password and the new one in order to continue using their existing OTP authenticator.

 ## CLIENT SCRIPT

 Since the VPN IP may be behind NAT, the client scripts will need to be edited manually before distributing to users to setup their VPN peer.